 Finding where to park near the beach wasn’t hard at all: there are plenty of underground parking lots and they even allow you to leave your car for free for 1 hour.

 Is Nice worth visiting?
 Yes, totally!
 The city is beautiful and the weather there is amazing, so it’s an amazing starting point of the 3-day itinerary around French Riviera.
+It’s very convenient to stay in Nice, if you’re planning to do a road trip around the French Riviera, because of the convenient location of Nice!

 The most enjoyable activity in St. Tropez is walking around the town and enjoying it.
 Unfortunately, we haven’t been there in the evening to check out the nightlife, so I cannot tell you anything about famous posh lounges and bars in one of the most luxurious places in French Riviera.
 If you ask whether St. Tropez is worth visiting, I’d say YES right away.
 But if I had to choose between St. Tropez or Nice, I would probably choose to stay in Nice, as it’s closer to the airport and it’s definitely way easier to discover French Riviera in 3 days from Nice vs St. Tropez.

 Is St. Tropez expensive?
 Yes, it is.
 In order to have a nice lunch, you will probably need to spend at least 50-70 euros and that’s quite a lot.
+Hotels in St. Tropez are also quite expensive, so staying in St. Tropez during a road trip around the Cote D’Azur is probably not the best idea.

 Beautiful and posh Cannes